Prepriator of Hell

 If his soul did not personally visit Shahat, how then did Messiah go and preach “unto the spirits in prison; Which sometime were disobedient ... in the days of Noah, while the ark was preparing ...”?
 (1 Peter 3:18-20; 4:6, Moses 7:38-39, 56-57, Yesha’Yahu (Isaiah) 61:1, Luke 4:18)

 Scripture explains that it was by the “Spirit” that Messiah ministered to the spirits of those who had been disobedient in mortality.
 Was this ministry similar to the way in which the resurrected Messiah ministered to the goyim (Gentiles) by the Holy Spirit?
 (3 Nephi 15:21-23) Truly the Eternal manifests himself by way of sanctified spirit messengers sent by him.
 (LDS Doctrine and Covenants 76:84-88, Tehillim (Psalms) 104:4) In fact, the “gates of hades” (the nether world), we are told, will fail to prevail against his organized ministry.
-(Matthew 16:18, 19, Revelation 1:18) The spirits imprisoned in Shahat, who hear the glad tidings of Salvation, may be delivered from their torments if they will repent during the time when the resurrected Messiah will have returned to the presence of the Eternal Father(s).
+(Matthew 16:18, 19, Revelation 1:18) The spirits imprisoned in Shahat, who hear the glad tidings of Salvation, may be delivered from their torments if they will repent during the time when the resurrected Messiah returns to the presence of the Eternal Father(s).
 (Moses 7:35, 38-39)

 But we should also consider that there were those who repented as best they could, and died (or were killed) just prior to the floods.
 (Moses 8:23-24, 28) Like the penitent thief on the cross, who at first reviled the Savior (Matthew 27:44, Luke 23:43, Yesha’Yahu (Isaiah) 53:9, 12), Sheol bound souls of some antediluvians may have found rest in the spirit prison of ha-Pardes which is Paradise.
 (Moses 7:56-57) The visiting Messiah could have directly minister to these in Spirit person.
 In fact, 1 Peter 3:18-20, 19 (in Greek) may refer to these once disobedient but repented spirits.
 These were privileged to come forth from the spirit prison of Paradise, after the Messiah’s resurrection.
 (Moses 7:56-57, LDS Doctrine and Covenants 138:49-51, Yesha’Yahu (Isaiah) 61:1, Luke 16:17-21)